riuson/lcd-image-converter-docs/content/_en/docs/templates.md

- out_char_code_sim     | code of character's duplicate in hexadecimal representation (or empty string) out_char_text         | character in text form out_char_text_sim     | duplicate character in text form (or empty string) out_char_index        | index of character in font't array out_char_offset       | offset of character's data block in font't plain data array out_comma             | places ',', but nothing ('') at the end of list out_data_indent       | image data indent (tab or spaces from template file) out_image_data        | image's data array as text
+ out_char_code_sim     | code of character's duplicate in hexadecimal representation (or empty string) out_char_text         | character in text form out_char_text_sim     | duplicate character in text form (or empty string) out_char_index        | index of character in font's array out_char_offset       | offset of character's data block in font's plain data array out_comma             | places ',', but nothing ('') at the end of list out_data_indent       | image data indent (tab or spaces from template file) out_image_data        | image's data array as text